EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 Now as a commander of the Parrothead nation, you've been awarded an official License to Chill.
 You will control the ears, stomachs, and MINDS of all island-escapists that grew up watching too much Gilligan's Island.

 We now know how to create a resource for our very own API.
-While we're using dummy data and storing posts in our browser for this exercise, we'll start using MongoDB later this week and intro nested resources then as well.
+In this lesson, we used dummy data, storing posts in our browser. __We're most likely never going to do that again.__ We'll add a layer of complexity later in the week with MongoDB.

 Let's close on some questions: